 We admit that Pizza Fried Chicken Ice Cream really isn’t that new anymore - it’s over a year old.
 But it keeps switching things up on us.
 It started out selling Sicilian-style slices out of a takeout window, with the standout feature of the pizza being the thick crust’s wonderfully golden brown undercarriage - almost like it’s been fried, but not too greasy.
 Then they switched to a fantastic tavern-style pie with a cracker crust.
 Now they offer both, and also have a great back patio which is perfect for enjoying your pizza and a cocktail from Maria’s next door.

 Milly's Pizza In The Pan

 Milly’s is a brand new carryout-only pizza place that takes its inspiration from Burt’s Pizza (FYI, Pequod’s was started by Burt).
 This means Milly’s has the same kind of pan-style deep dish with a caramelized crust that we all know, love, and make all our visiting friends and families eat.
 What makes Milly’s different is that this pie has dollops of mozzarella, making it a bit cheesier than its predecessors.
 There are only a few pies available from Milly’s every day, so order ahead of time.

 Five Squared Pizza

 This pizza spot is a little more elusive than the others.
-Five Squared Pizza operates out of a virtual kitchen in The Hatchery on Fridays only, the menu changes weekly, and you have to order via Instagram.
+Five Squared Pizza operates out of a virtual kitchen in The Hatchery Friday through Sunday the menu changes weekly, and you have to order via Instagram.
 But if you like tasty and interesting Detroit-style pizzas, it’s worth seeking out.
 Their long menu has fun varieties like cheeseburger (American cheese, caramelized onions, and beef patties) pimento mac (topped with Cheez-it crumbs), and spicy housemade meatball.